Denmark Flag

 When was the Denmark Flag adopted?

-The Denmark flag was adopted on 1219 (legend) / 1854 (civil use), marking an important milestone in the country's development as an independent nation.
+The Denmark flag was adopted on Legendary origin 15 June 1219; official state and constitutional use from 1849 onward, marking an important milestone in the country's development as an independent nation.

 What is the aspect ratio of the Denmark Flag?

-The Denmark flag has an aspect ratio of 28:37, which determines the proportional relationship between its width and height for official display purposes.
+The Denmark flag has an aspect ratio of Width‑to‑length commonly about 28:34 to 28:37, which determines the proportional relationship between its width and height for official display purposes.